History and Overview of the DMCA

 This article serves to give you an overview of the DMCA.
 You can visit the Copyrights section on FindLaw for more information.

 Reasons for Enactment

-Alongside the copyright holders' demands for more protections, foreign governments were demanding more protection for copyright holders in their countries.
-For instance, the United States demanded that China enforce international copyright laws by finding and prosecuting software pirates and other violators of U.S. copyrights.
+Copyright holders felt many of the current laws needed to provide more protection for their works.
+Foreign governments were also demanding more protection for copyright holders in their countries.
+For instance, the United States demanded China enforce international copyright laws.
+They asked China to find and prosecute software pirates and other violators of U.S. copyrights.

 What Does the DMCA Do?

 The DMCA makes it a criminal act to produce and distribute devices, services, or technology that dodges measures that control access to copyrighted works.
 The DMCA addresses copyright issues related to telecommunications.

 - Data over long distances using digital and electronic means (sometimes called "telecommunications")